Wo0fle/BUG/README.md

 If you don't understand, go into main.cpp and read the comments alongside the printed text to complete the story.

 run = "clang++-7 -pthread -std=c++17 -o main main.cpp && ./main"

+# MADE TO RUN IN REPLIT, IDK IF IT WORKS ELSEWHERE